ananya2022/Function-Generator/README.md

 It is an Open Source Software for Spice Simulations.
 For more details refer: http://ngspice.sourceforge.net/docs.html
 ## Circuit details
+The Wien Bridge Oscillator has been constructed using
 ## Implemented Circuit
 ![image](https://user-images.githubusercontent.com/101338084/157712766-28fb1a7d-98f5-45a5-824f-76bd18d1f086.png)
 ## Implemented Waveforms (Observed Outputs)